 Only until the world started falling apart in 2009 did I finally decide to launch Financial Samurai.
 It turns out, there were other companies that were founded during the depths of the recession too: Uber (2009), Airbnb (2008), Quora (2008), Kickstarter (2009), Whatsapp (2010) and many more.

-Let me share some reasons why launching a business during bad times is easier.
+Let me share some reasons why the best time to start a business is during a downturn.

-Why A Downturn Is The Best Time To Start A Business
+Why The Best Time To Start A Business Is During A Downturn

 My mind went into overdrive thinking of contingency plans in case I was let go.
 I had already been aggressively investing most of my savings in real estate to generate passive income, but now these investments were failing.
 Given I lost hope in the stock market and real estate market, the next logical choice was to go into something completely new.